 1. Less Time Consuming

-To test a system, a tester has to have a pretty good understanding of the system like how it works internally, and what it is supposed to do.
-In white-box testing, having all this information can help you write the test cases more quickly.
+To analyze a system, the tester must understand how it works internally and what it is supposed to do.
+All the information collected in white-box tests can help you write test cases with more ease and detail.

 2. Extensive Testing

-White box testing is based on an analysis of the code of the software which enables the tester to determine the entry and exit points of each function.
-It makes use of information about the code structure which can be found in the design documents, programming language specifications, source code, programmer’s comments, UML diagrams, object model, or the high-level language model making white box penetration testing more extensive.
+It uses information about the code structure, which can be found in the design documents, programming language specifications, source code, programmer’s comments, UML diagrams, object models, or high-level language models, making white box penetration testing more extensive.

 3. Early Detection